tangy1227/7100_voiceConversion/README.md

 * Evaluation metric: compare with the baseline
     * get the trained model to test on more audio files
     * possible to switch to a different vocoder
+    * test the difference shape for the `metadata.pkl`, especially the speaker embedding, and spectrogram
 * Validation loss implementation

 ## Resources